[?] Subscribe to KHB

 Mmmmm...You will notice that there are more pros and cons for the pier and beam foundation.
 It seems that more people argue over this design than slabs.
 Interesting.

-So choosing house foundation types can be daunting, and will require a lot of input from technicians and engineers.
+So choosing concrete footing design can be daunting, and will require a lot of input from technicians and engineers.
 But if you are building a kit home, don't be afraid of a raised floor system.
 One of my kit homes was built on sandy/loamy/soupy soil.
-The engineer said 'dig big holes and it will be fine', so he specified 1200mm deep x 600mm wide chasms for my footings.
-A slab would have been very expensive on my site due to the extra depth of the footing on the 'fill' side of the cut and the amount of reinforcing steel required.
+The engineer said 'dig big holes and it will be fine', so he specified 1200mm deep x 600mm wide chasms for my concrete footings.
+A slab would have been very expensive on my site due to the extra depth of the footing on the 'fill' side of the cut, extra thick slab piers and the amount of reinforcing steel required.

 I also saved money by setting the piers myself (with the help of my awesome Dad and my darling wife), and it only took half a day to get the holes dug and half a day to set the steel piers in the concrete footings.
 No shoveling and barrowing concrete, as the truck rolled along between the footing holes.
-A slab requires a day to cut a pad, half a day to dig foundation trenches, a week to prepare boxing surrounds, another couple of days to get in-slab plumbing installed, then comes the concreting.
-Here is a resource with tips and techniques for Working Alone.
+A slab requires a day to cut a pad, half a day to dig foundation trenches, a week to prepare boxing surrounds, another couple of days to get in-slab plumbing installed, then comes concreting day.

 There are a further 6 pages of Kithomebasics information guides and graphics concerning concreting: